Translated by Shinji Takaramura

 Written by Maki

-Dogo, the largest among the group of islands, is full of wonderful spots to visit - from natural scenery to historic places.
+Dogo, the largest among the group of islands, is full of wonderful destinations to visit - from natural scenery to historic places.
 This article is about how to access Dogo from the mainland and about the transportation on the island.

 There are no bridges or tunnels to Dogo, so the access is limited to either planes or vessels.